 The customDestinations file uses a container structure that is quite different, but simpler, than that of the automaticDestinations file.
 Aside from the initial header at the beginning of the file, the SHLLINK structures do not follow the orderly grouping (using streams) like that of the Compound File Binary used in the automaticDestinations file.
 Instead, the SHLLINK structures are packed sequentially.

 Secondly, additional custom metadata can be inserted into customDestinations types of files.
 The contents of this custom data are controlled by the application logging the data. jmp, however, only parses the SHLLINK type metadata from these types of files and does not try to parse any of the unique metadata that may have been placed there by the application.

 jmp Tool Parsing vice the lp Tool

-When designing the jmp tool, the SHLLINK parsing engine was taken from the TZWorks LLC LNK parsing tool coined lp.
+When designing the jmp tool, the SHLLINK parsing engine was taken from the TZWorks LNK parsing tool named lp.
 This engine was wrapped in a compound file stream parsing engine to extract the appropriate streams so the SHLLINK structures could be parsed with assured accuracy.

 How to Use jmp

 While the jmp tool doesn't require one to run with administrator privileges, without doing so will restrict one to only looking at your account's Destinations files or those common to the operating system.